XEDGit/memdetect/README.md

 ```

 ### Adding memdetect to your $PATH:
-You can add this program to your $PATH by adding this flag
+You can add this program to your $PATH by using this option

 ```console
 ./memdetect.sh --add-path